keechma/keechma/README.md

 Every frontend app has to take care of it’s state, and there are multiple ways how you can enter that state.
 In Keechma state is strictly derived from the URL, but we still have the following situations:

-1. User reloads the page and lands to the page with the URL ‘/news/1”
+1. User reloads the page and lands to the page with the URL ‘/news/1"
-2. User goes from the route “/news” to route “/news/1”
+2. User goes from the route "/news" to route "/news/1"
-3. User is on the route “/news/1” and is posting a comment
+3. User is on the route "/news/1" and is posting a comment

 These situations are something that you will have to handle in every app you write.
 There are also different UI layouts that can affect how you react to those routes:

-- You could have a “page” based app and transition from “/news” to “/news/1” basically replaces the whole page (except for the menu, and the rest of the chrome)
+- You could have a "page" based app and transition from "/news" to "/news/1" basically replaces the whole page (except for the menu, and the rest of the chrome)
 - You could have a master - detail layout where you show a list of news in one panel and a detail view of the news with the id 1 in the detail panel
 - Commenting on the news could take you to a new page
 - Commenting on the news could append the comment to the list of the comments